dotnet/AspNetCore.Docs/aspnetcore/publishing/iis.md

 * You may have deployed a portable application and installed .NET Core without restarting IIS.
 Either restart the server or restart IIS by executing **net stop was /y** followed by **net start w3svc** from the command line.

 * You may have deployed a portable application without installing the .NET Core runtime on the server.
 If you are attempting to deploy a portable application and have not installed the .NET Core runtime, run the **.NET Core Windows Server Hosting bundle installer** on the server.
 See [Install the .NET Core Windows Server Hosting bundle](#install-the-net-core-windows-server-hosting-bundle).
+If you are attempting to install the .NET Core runtime on a server without an Internet connection, obtain the runtime from [.NET Downloads](https://www.microsoft.com/net/download/core) and run the hosting bundle installer from an administrator command line to only install the module using **DotNetCore.1.1.0-WindowsHosting.exe OPT_INSTALL_LTS_REDIST=0 OPT_INSTALL_FTS_REDIST=0**.
+Complete the installation by restarting the server or restarting IIS by executing **net stop was /y** followed by **net start w3svc** from the command line.

 * You may have deployed a portable application and installed .NET Core without restarting the server/IIS.
 Either restart the server or restart IIS by executing **net stop was /y** followed by **net start w3svc** from the command line.